TechRadar Verdict

 Unlike the myriad of subscription options usually offered, the HelpDesk pricing page seems to offer just two.

 The 'Team' plan costs $29 per agent per month if billed annually or $34 per agent if you pay month to month.
-This includes obvious benefits like having all your messages in one dashboard, inclusion of all customer data within tickets and even a 'private' notes feature for agents to share observations.
+This comes with obvious benefits like having all your messages in one dashboard, the inclusion of all customer data within tickets and even a 'private' notes feature for agents to share observations.
 Other perks include customizable canned responses and using AI to enhance text.
 Agents can also use automation to speed up repetitive tasks.

 There's also an 'Enterprise Plus' plan, although you need to contact HelpDesk in order to obtain a quote for this.
 It has all the listed features of the 'Team' plan along with a few extras such as audit logs of any changes made to applications as well as tailored security assistance.
-Other benefits include one on one product training, software engineer support, drafting of legal paperwork to get started with HelpDesk and a 'Key Account Manager'.
+Other benefits include one-on-one product training, software engineer support, drafting of legal paperwork to get started with HelpDesk, and a 'Key Account Manager'.

-Naturally it's hard to say whether these add-ons are worth the extra cost without knowing the price.
+Naturally, it's hard to say whether these add-ons are worth the extra cost without knowing the price.
 There's also no 'free' tier although as you've seen, it's possible to try out the platform for free for 14 days.

 HelpDesk: Features